 Today is August 8, 2013.
-Appalachian Trail hiker Geraldine “Gerry” Largay — whose trail name is “Inchworm” — has been missing for 15 days in the wilderness northeast of Rangeley, Maine.
+The AT hiker still missing in Maine has a name and a family and a past.
+Now, she's lost.
+Geraldine "Gerry" Largay -- whose trail name is "Inchworm" -- has been missing for 15 days in the wilderness northeast of Rangeley, Maine.

 Getting lost in the woods is easy.
 Finding lost people in the woods isn't easy, but almost all are located within 24 hours and virtually all are found in 48 hours.
 Only a fraction of 1% of lost hikers remain missing.
 That small number, unfortunately, includes our sister, Inchworm, a 66-year-old hiker from Brentwood, TN.

 The Appalachian Trail is a subculture.
 We care for our own.
 We are kind to strangers.
 We help one another.
 We search for the lost.
 Usually, we find them.